Psychedelic/cover-docs/docs/check-status/getting-started.md

 Whether you are an UI/interface wanting to surface a Canister's verification status in Cover; or a user/developer wanting to confirm your live canister's WASM checksum matches your latest submission on Cover (and therefore is considered verified!), you will need to **query Cover for this information**.

+!!!
+Important

+    This is an alpha release ✨ so that developers can start to play around, test the general Cover architecture during the weekend, and provide feedback to us!
+The alpha registry shouldn't be considered dependable yet.
+We will follow-up next week with a release that will include the permissioning ruling necessary to ensure all submissions are fully trusted.

 **What information can you query from Cover?**

 You can query **all the information** that is provided when new submissions are made, that includes: